Bosco Ntaganda - the Congolese 'Terminator'

 - Born in 1973, grew up in Rwanda

 - Fled to DR Congo as a teenager after attacks on fellow ethnic Tutsis

-And so, for years, the ex-rebel-turned-army general had been free in the eastern town of Goma, enjoying a life of impunity and luxury, which has included fine wine and dining and games of tennis.
+And so, the ex-rebel-turned-army general remained free in the eastern town of Goma, enjoying a life of impunity and luxury, which included fine wine and dining and games of tennis.

 The local population was not so lucky.

 They blame Ntaganda and his soldiers for a series of rapes, looting and murders - in North and South Kivu provinces, and in the Ituri district of north-eastern DR Congo.